developwithpurpose/front-end-developer-exercise/app/README.markdown

 * I was unsure if it was the intention to use the completed images of the header and the content headers instead of creating that content from scratch.
-Since this was a rather short challenge, I decided to go ahead and do it all manually.
+Since the allotted time was more than enough for this challenge, I decided to go ahead and do it all manually.

 * I also hardcoded the height of the content container to be the height of the side shadows, as it was described in the README to not worry about responsiveness.